I am a Boston, MA portrait and event photographer who hardly gets his own photo taken by others.

 - In college, I had a buddy who was a huge “Beavis and Butthead” fanatic.
 He once said that if you learned to see the world through their eyes, life becomes that much funnier.
 One day, I was walking past the Tower Library when I saw a girl holding a bottle a certain way.
 Immediately, I got their moronic chuckling running in my head, and I lost it laughing right there in the middle of a crowd of students heading to class.

-- Everything is still an innuendo with the right perspective and I still get a moronic “Uhhh huh huh huh…” chuckling in my head.
+- Everything is still an innuendo with the right perspective and I still get that moronic “Uhhh huh huh huh…” chuckling in my head.

 - Speaking of sense of humor, mine was ruined long ago because I watched absurd comedies and satires like “Blazing Saddles”, “Airplane!”, and “Monty Python and The Holy Grail” as a kid.